Xilinx/brevitas/README.md

 ```

 Note a couple of things:
-- We propagate `QuantTensor` between quantized layers by setting return_quant_tensor=True.
-Although not strictly necessary in this scenario, in helps in aiding debugging by making quantization attributes along the forward path explicit.
+- Compared to the previous scenario, we now set `return_quant_tensor=True` in every quantized layer except the last one to propagate a `QuantTensor` across them.
+This informs each receiving layer of how activations have been quantized at the output of its predecessor, which in turns enables more functionalities, such as the kind of bias quantization here implemented.
+- `torch` operations that are algorithmically invariant to quantization, such as max-pool, can propagate QuantTensor through them without extra changes.
+This is supported in PyTorch 1.5.0 and later versions.
-- We quantize activations *after* non-linearities by instantiating multiple `QuantReLU` with `bit_width=4`.
-By default `QuantReLU` is *stateful* (scale is a learned parameter), so there is a difference between instantiating one `QuantReLU` that is called multiple times, and instantiating multiple `QuantReLU` that are each called once.
+- By default `QuantReLU` is *stateful*, so there is a difference between instantiating one `QuantReLU` that is called multiple times, and instantiating multiple `QuantReLU` that are each called once.

+## Dataflow FPGA acceleration with FINN

-The network defined above can be mapped to a low-precision *integer-only* dataflow accelerator implemented on a Xilinx FPGA by exporting it to FINN through a custom ONNX-based representation:
+The network defined above can be mapped to a low-precision *integer-only* dataflow accelerator implemented on a Xilinx FPGA by exporting it to FINN through a custom ONNX-based representation.
+We can invoke the FINN export manager to do so:

 ```python
 from brevitas.export import FINNManager